AudreyKBorges/dont-wreck-my-house/README.md

 * Work out remaining project bugs

 ## Approach
-I will approach this from back to front starting with the data layer and working my way to the ui layer.
+I will approach this by working vertically to set up one method at a time from back to front starting with the data layer and working my way to the ui layer.